CompOmics/peptide-gnn/README.md

 ## Run it yourself

+> [!IMPORTANT]
+> The results may differ from the paper due to the stochastic nature of neural nets.

 > [!NOTE]
-> Results may very slightly differ from the paper due to the stochastic nature of neural nets.

-Installation should take less than 30 minutes and is tested on a linux environment.
-Predictions should run within 30 minutes on normal hardware and much faster on a GPU.
+> The steps below have only been run and tested in a linux environment.
+> Training and explaining _a_ model on _a_ dataset should take roughly 10-60 minutes, depending on dataset size and hardware.

 ### 1. Clone the repository

 ```bash

 git clone git@github.com:CompOmics/peptide-gnn.git
 cd peptide-gnn
 ```